loqoman/Vision/2020/README.md

 #### Summary

 * Script used to determine the computation time of speific pipelines.
-The premise behind getting an accurate pipeline is that it is assumed that the computation time of `cv2.imread()` is close to zero.
+The premise behind getting an accurate pipeline is the assumpion that computation time of `cv2.imread()` is close to zero.
 Currently, the script is configured to test `algo.realPNP()`, but it can be trivially augmented to work with other pipeilnes.

 ## Runtime Structure

 * A section devoted to how certain modules interact within the vision subsystem.
+Most runtime information can be found 2

 ### Logging

-### Coming soon!
+* The logging system for vision is based around the python standard logging lbirary's ability to dump log messages to files.
+Recall that during ideal operation, almost all parts of the Raspberry Pi filesystem are read-only, and due to the structure of the competition, debugging during a match is often infeasable (doubbly so for a non-essensial subsystem like vision)

 # Q&A